 - A safe and respectful speed (5 mph maximum) must be maintained at all times within the parking lot. - Students who drive to school must park within the school parking lot.
-Students may not park on the street or in adjacent parking lots.
+Students may not park

+- on the street or in adjacent parking lots.
 All cars must be parked between the lines of established parking spaces. - The parking spaces directly in front of Dog Training and Cross Fit businesses are reserved for customers of these businesses.
-Student may not use these parking spaces. - Students with approved early dismissal (see Section 5.1 Early Dismissal) are not permitted to provide rides to other students when they leave campus early. - Students may not hang out in cars during the school day, except during lunch. - Students and community members park on campus at their own risk; the school is not responsible for valuables left inside vehicles, damage to vehicles, or theft of vehicles. - The school does not operate a school bus.
+Students may not use these parking spaces.
+Parents/guardians may not use these spots- even for a short time- when picking up their student(s). - Students with approved early dismissal (see Section 5.1 Early Dismissal) are not permitted to provide rides to other students when they leave campus early. - Students may not go to or hang out in cars during the school day, except during lunch. - Students and community members park on campus at their own risk; the school is not responsible for valuables left inside vehicles, damage to vehicles, or theft of vehicles. - The school does not operate a school bus.
 Instead, Gold Country Stage provides bus service to the campus.
-All students are encouraged to carpool or utilize the public bus service. - Students who drive to school must have a copy of their driver's license, vehicle registration, and proof or registration on file in the office.
+All students are encouraged to carpool or utilize the public bus service. - Students who drive to school must have a copy of their driver's license, vehicle registration, and proof or registration on file in the office. - No student is allowed to ride with another student unless the driver is over the age of 18.
+Students may not drive other students in their car during lunch regardless of whether or not they are 18.